statelyai/rfcs/0000-template.md

 ### Technical Background

 > There are a lot of ways Svelte is used.
-It's hosted on different platforms;
+It’s hosted on different platforms;
 > integrated with different libraries; built with different bundlers, etc. No one
 > person knows everything about all the ways Svelte is used.
 What does someone who
-> knows about Svelte but hasn't necessarily used anything outside of it need to
+> knows about Svelte but hasn’t necessarily used anything outside of it need to
 > know?
 Are there docs you can share?

 > How do different libraries or frameworks implement this feature?
 We can take